openstack/cinderlib/doc/source/validating.rst

-For jobs in the *cinderlib* project you can use the ``openstack-tox-functional-with-sudo`` parent, but for jobs in the *Cinder* project you'll have to call this yourself by calling tox or using the same command we used during our manual testing:  ``python -m unittest2 discover -v cinderlib.tests.functional``.
+For jobs in the *cinderlib* project you can use the ``openstack-tox-functional-with-sudo`` parent, but for jobs in the *Cinder* project you'll have to call this yourself by calling tox or using the same command we used during our manual testing:  ``python -m unittest discover -v cinderlib.tests.functional``.

 Use existing job